uzh-dqbm-cmi/lab-website/content/opportunity/ai-software-engineer/index.md

 ---
-title: "AI Software Engineer 100%"
+title: "We are hiring an AI Software Engineer (100%)"
 authors:
 - michaelkrauthammer
 tags: